Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-build-participating-characters.md

 This is not the only valid approach.

-It is simply the framework that currently gives me the most consistent results when building roleplay bots for internet-connected LLMs.
+It is simply the framework that currently gives me the most consistent results when building roleplay bots for modern LLM-based roleplay platforms.

 ---